bob134552/LeagueLore/README.md

 The site was tested on several devices and browsers to ensure responsiveness throughout.

+Friends and family were asked to test the site and give feedback on any bugs or possible changes.

 Browsers: Chrome, Microsoft Edge and Safari

-Devices included: Samsung Galaxy S10+, iPhone X, Samsung Galaxy Tab A, Desktop PC and MacBook Air.
+Devices included: Samsung Galaxy S10+, iPhone X, Samsung Galaxy Tab A, Desktop PC, iPad Pro and MacBook Air.

 The custom font "Aquire Light" only works on desktop.